vana-com/VRCs/VRCs/vrc-14.md

 This update establishes DLP tokens as first-class assets in the DataFi ecosystem, with market-driven price discovery that properly values data contributions while ensuring sufficient liquidity for both providers and consumers.

+## Status Update

+**The broad-based DLP rewards program specified in this VRC has been superseded by a direct support model as of the start of Epoch 8.**

+As the protocol matured beyond the bootstrap phase, providing direct support to high-potential teams better serves protocol growth than distributed rewards.
+The mechanism was active for Epochs 6-7.
+This VRC remains as:
+- A technical reference for the reward mechanism design
+- Documentation of protocol economic principles
+- A potential framework for future incentive programs

+For current Vana builder programs, see [the docs](https://docs.vana.org).

 ## **Temporary Rewards Adjustment Until $1B TDVL**

 Based on key learnings from the initial implementation, a **temporary adjustment to the scoring system** is being introduced.